 What happens if the tax paid on my KiwiSaver investment income is based on the wrong prescribed investor rate (PIR)?

 If your correct PIR was higher than the one you told us, you will have tax liabilities and you may have penalties and interest.
-If your correct PIR is lower than you told us then, for the 2021 income year (commencing 1 April 2020) onwards, as part of Inland Revenue’s income tax year-end process, any excess tax may result in a refund to you.
+If your correct PIR is lower than you told us then, as part of Inland Revenue’s income tax year-end process, any excess tax may result in a refund to you.

 What happens if my prescribed investor rate changes?